 After the update to Google’s Penguin update, sites are now being punished for low quality links, including if they're involved in link schemes designed to inflate rankings.

 You can check out whether your site is the victim of downranking or being taken off search results because of spam or other problems by going to Google Webmaster Tools and accessing the Manual Actions report.

 This is where you will find penalties that impact your entire site or individual pages.
 Google will list the reason why certain pages were downgraded in rankings because of quality guideline violations, giving you the chance to fix them to improve your page position.

 5. Improve User Experience.

 User experience is a huge factor in whether visitors decide to link to your site.
 But if your site is hard to navigate or if it has broken links to pages that no longer exist, this makes it difficult for users to find what they are looking for and lead to them leaving the page before clicking on another.

 To enhance your overall user experience, review your site navigation and content structure.
 See if it is easy to find particular pages by breaking down content into specific sections and subsections.

 You can also determine whether certain design choices like font color and size negatively impact site navigation.
 You may have to restructure your site architecture or redesign your page navigation to ensure your user experience is where it should be.

-A key part of link building is creating content that gets people excited to share your content.
+A key part of link building is creating content that gets people excited to share it.
 Grow site awareness by making content that is unique, educational or interesting.
-The same Link Building Survey above found the No. 1 most efficient way to build backlinks was through data and research.
+The Link Assistance survey found that the most efficient way to build backlinks was through data and research.

 Furthermore, change up the way you deliver content to make it more shareable.
 For example, turning a plain text blog post into a video can be an effective way to get more clicks and shares on social media.